 If a tenant is no longer able to pay you the rental amount owed, or if they cause damage to the property, you will need to go through the same eviction process as you would with any other rental property.
 If tenants breach their Section 8 lease, they will likely no longer be able to receive Section 8 assistance in the future.
 As a landlord, it can be tough when you see people struggling to pay rent.
 While it is commendable to have a big heart, a repeated pattern of letting rent be paid late or not at all will only make the problem worse and cause you to lose even more money.

-At Homesmith, we can help you to find the perfect properties to qualify as low-income or Section 8 in the Southern California and Central Ohio area.
+At Homesmith, we can help you to find the perfect properties to qualify as low-income or Section 8 in the Ohio and Southern California area.
 We are here to answer all of your questions so you can learn how to invest in there profitable investment properties while helping people at a time when they need it most.